PDIS/transcript/2020-05-11-Interview-with-Andrew-Leonard.md

 Sure.
 You can just look at a number of people in the g0v Slack channel.
 It’s a good proxy.
 At the moment, the general channel is 7,400 people.
 The active people in the COVID-19 channel is 547.

 ### Audrey Tang:
 For each idea is different.
 There’s the random channel, where people are just typing random things for the Mozilla Common Voice to use as speech synthesis and recognition samples.
-They have 300 people. vTaiwan is 271 people, and so on and so forth.
+That channel has 300 people. the vTaiwan channel is 271 people, and so on and so forth.
 The general channel is 7,400.

 ### Andrew Leonard:
 What does that mean for just larger penetration into Taiwanese society?
 How many people are engaged in…?